kumavale/mipsi/README.md

     - [ ] .asciiz

 ## Note
-1. Unsigned untegers are not supported, but instead behave as signed integers.
+1. Unsigned integers are not supported, but instead behave as signed integers.